jaggss24/jaggss24/README.md

 --------------------------------

 🌱 **I’m currently learning:**
 Coding basics to lay down the foundation for my interests in XR, UI/UX, and Computer Vision.
-Starting with languages like Python and JavaScript to build my way up.

 📫 **How to reach me:**
 The best way to reach me is through Discord: butterss6193